shmorri/docs-casa-prod/3.1.4/source/index.md

 ## Overview

-Gluu Casa ("Casa") is a user-facing web application people can use to enroll, delete and manage their strong credentials in the [Gluu Server](https://gluu.org).
+Gluu Casa ("Casa") is a user-facing web application people can use to self-service specific personal data residing in the [Gluu Server](https://gluu.org/docs/ce) authentication and authorization system.

+For instance, you may want to give people the ability to do things like:

+- Enroll, delete and manage their 2FA credentials, e.g. U2F keys, mobile apps, phone numbers and more;
+- Turn 2FA on and off
+- View and manage which apps have been authorized to access their personal data

+Casa provides a web portal for people to perform these functions and more.

+## Plugin Oriented

+Casa is a plugin-oriented, java web application.
+Existing functionality can be extended, and new functionality and APIs can be introduced through plugins.

+## Two-factor authentication

+The core use case for Casa is self-service management of two-factor authentication credentials.
+If people need to call the IT helpdesk every time they get a new phone or security key, rolling out strong authentication becomes prohibitively expensive.

 Out-of-the-box, Casa can be used to manage the following types of free or low-cost authentication mechanisms: